arcadiapage/arcadiapage.github.io/_posts/2025-04-19-the-garden.md

 "Oh."

 That was all I could say.
-Maybe I judged... wrong?
+Maybe I judged...wrong?

 "So...are you a dog or a wolf?"